himu004/pro-sports-client/README.md

 - Register as our member
 - Register and login with Google Auth
 - Your Personal Data Highly Secure in firebase
+- Logged User Can Add Their Desired Product
+- Logged User Can Remove Their Product
+- User Can Update Their Product Information

 ## Techology Used For This Project